-The Fry Rearing stock-production model follows the progression of a swim-up fry life stage into a juvenile (i.e., parr) life stage or a dead fry life stage (Figure 4-10).
+The Fry Rearing stock-production model follows the progression of a swim-up fry life stage into a juvenile (i.e., parr) life stage or a dead fry life stage (Figure 4.2-1).
 This stock-production model draws upon information from the following sources:

-- (1) the egg incubation and fry emergence stock-production model, - (2) the discharge and water temperature module, - (3) the fry habitat generator, and - (4) a list of parameters (Table 4-4)
+- (1) the egg incubation and fry emergence stock-production model, - (2) the discharge and water temperature module, - (3) the fry habitat generator, and - (4) a list of parameters (Table 4.2-3)

-Table 4-4.
-Parameters and Associated References for Fry Rearing
+Table 4.2-3.Parameters and Associated References for Fry Rearing

-Table 4-4.
-Parameters and Associated References for Fry Rearing Parameter Range (selected value) Description Reference length.swimup 20-30 mm (24 mm) fork-length at swim-up Shapovalov and Taft 1954; Satterthwaite et al. 2009 fry.emigrate.p 0.3 fraction of swim-up fry assumed to leave the river entirely Based upon early Chinook fry estimate for W&AR-6 study (TID/MID unpublished) fry.displace.rate 0.05 days -1 instantaneous rate at which fish will become displaced Based upon Chinook fry fry.displace.time.mean 0.02 days mean interval between time a fish is displaced and time it becomes reestablished movement estimates fitted to seine/RST data for W&AR-6 study fry.displace.time.CV 1 coefficient of variation of displacement time (TID/MID unpublished) fry.density 1.1 fry/ft 2 maximum fry rearing density up to parr transition at 50 mm FL Grant and Kramer 1990, Keeley 1998 fry.kappa (0-4) 1.7 foraging activity level needed for a fish to reach half its maximum daily energy consumption.
-Satterthwaite et al. 2009 estimates calibrated to O. mykiss growth study (W&AR-20) data fry.migr.mrate 2.704 days -1 mortality rate applied to fry moving downstream Based upon Chinook fry mortality estimate for W&AR-6 study fry.mrate 0.02 days -1 mortality rate applied to all fry Bartholow and Henriksen 2006 fry.uuilt 23-26°C (25°C) temperature at which mortality increases from 0% to 100% Threader and Houston 1983; Myrick and Cech 2001 length.parr 50 mm fork-length at parr Operational size class definition consumption rates in various locations along the lower Tuolumne River.
+Parameter Range (selected value) Description Reference length.swimup 20-30 mm (24 mm) fork-length at swim-up Shapovalov and Taft 1954; Satterthwaite et al. 2009 fry.emigrate.p 0.3 fraction of swim-up fry assumed to leave the river entirely Based upon early Chinook fry estimate for W&AR-06 study (TID/MID unpublished) fry.displace.rate 0.05 days -1 instantaneous rate at which fish will become displaced Based upon Chinook fry movement estimates fry.displace.time.mean nean 0.02 days mean interval between time a fish is displaced and time it becomes re- established fitted to seine/RST data for W&AR-06 study (TID/MID fry.displace.time.CV unpublished) fry.density 1.1 fry/ft 2 maximum fry rearing density up to parr transition at 50 mm FL Grant and Kramer 1990, Keeley 1998

+Parameter Range (selected value) Description Reference fry.kappa (0-4) 1.7 foraging activity level needed for a fish to reach half its maximum daily energy consumption.
+Satterthwaite et al. 2009 estimates calibrated to O. mykiss growth study (W&AR- 20) data fry.migr.mrate 2.704 days -1 mortality rate applied to fry moving downstream Based upon Chinook fry mortality estimate for W&AR-06 study fry.mrate 0.02 days -1 mortality rate applied to all fry Bartholow and Henriksen 2006 fry.uuilt 23-26°C (25°C) temperature at which mortality increases from 0% to 100% Threader and Houston 1983; Myrick and Cech 2001 length.parr 50 mm fork-length at parr Operational size class definition

+Following the emergence of swim-up fry, as simulated by the egg incubation and fry emergence stock-production model, this stock-production predicts the dates of parr promotion (attainment of a given fork length) on the basis of emergence dates, water temperatures, and energy consumption rates in various locations along the lower Tuolumne River.
 The fry habitat generator defines daily in-channel and floodplain habitat suitability based upon discharge and water temperature.
-It draws upon a user-provided table of reach-specific estimates of mortality rates, energy consumption rates, fry densities, and flow-dependent velocities and usable habitat It receives discharge and water temperature values from the discharge and water temperature module.
+It draws upon a user-provided table of reach-specific estimates of mortality rates, energy consumption rates, fry densities, and flow-dependent velocities and usable habitat areas.
+It receives discharge and water temperature values from the discharge and water temperature module.
 Using relationships discussed in Section 4.1.3, the model simulates fry growth at a daily time step as a function of its current fork length, the water temperature at its current location, and a measure of food availability in its current reach.